jrburke/module/docs/api.md

 Tests to write:

 * return a promise for a module value, make sure that works, promise unwrapping not in the way.
-* return a promise for a exportFromLocal case too, promise unwrapping not in the way.
+* return a promise for a exportDefine case too, promise unwrapping not in the way.
 * test that uses local modules top level and module.use().
 * test interop with normal scripts that do globals.